Landscaper Goes Greener with Propane Mowers

 David Guy, Operations Manager for Liapis Landscape & Design

-In addition to cost savings, Guy also sees savings on reduced maintenance and replacement costs.
-Many of the engines the company converted to propane already had 1,500 hours on them yet required very little maintenance during past mowing seasons.
+In addition to fuel savings, Guy also sees benefits from reduced maintenance and replacement costs.
+Notably, many of the engines the company converted to propane already had 1,500 hours on them, yet they required very little maintenance during the past mowing seasons.

-“A few of the mowers had brand-new engines when we converted them, so I have some very good data on whether the engines last longer.”
+“A few of the mowers had brand-new engines when we converted them, so I have some excellent data on whether the engines last longer.”
 Guy said.

-Liapis worked with AmeriGas to supply propane.
-“They came out and did a site evaluation and talked everything through with us and it started to make more and more sense,” Guy explains.
+Furthermore, Liapis worked with AmeriGas to supply propane.
+“They came out and did a site evaluation and talked everything through with us.
+As we discussed more, it started to make more and more sense,” Guy explains.
 “It was pretty seamless.”

-The 1,000-gallon dispensing station was installed, which makes it easy to fill the canisters, and training was provided to ensure that employees know how to safety complete this process.
+Subsequently, AmeriGas installed the 1,000-gallon dispensing station, which makes it easy to fill the canisters, and to ensure safety, they also provided training so that employees know how to complete the process correctly.

-“They took care of everything as far as the training, keeping the tank certified, making sure the local fire departments know there’s a tank here, all of the things that need to be kept up on,” he says.
+“They handled everything—from training and tank certification to notifying the local fire departments about the onsite tank, all of the things that need to be kept up on,” he says.

-“It turns out that switching over those 15 mowers has reduced our company’s overall emissions by about 70%.”
+“Switching over those 15 mowers reduced our company’s overall emissions by about 70%.”

 David Guy, Operations Manager for Liapis Landscape & Design

-After converting to propane, Liapis worked with Clean Fuels Ohio, a nonprofit that has helped the company get media exposure about its switch to propane, which helped from a marketing standpoint.
+After converting to propane, Liapis worked with Clean Fuels Ohio.
+This nonprofit helped the company gain media exposure for its switch to propane, which in turn boosted its marketing efforts.

 “It turns out that just switching over those 15 mowers has reduced our company’s overall emissions by about 70%.”
 Guy marveled.

-More important than the marketing benefits has been reduced costs, he stated.
-“We grew about 40% in 2013 and our fuel costs stayed the same.
-That’s a huge savings.” said Guy.
+Guy emphasized that reduced costs matter even more than the marketing benefits.
+“We grew about 40% in 2013, and our fuel costs stayed the same.
+That’s a huge savings,” said Guy.